clemparpa/ApiRequestManager/README.md

-# PyApiManager
+# ApiRequestManager
  Communicate with Apis with flow

-PyApiManager module provides ConfigPath object and RequestFactory to be able to call many apis easily
+ApiRequestManager module provides ConfigPath object and RequestFactory to be able to call many apis easily